StimulCross/nestjs-ttl-cache/README.md

 anyCustomProvider.getRandomNumber();
 // ->  0.19166009286482677

-// And you can pass `returnCached` option to ignore
+// And you can pass `returnCached: false` to ignore
 // the cached value and get a new one: anyCustomProvider.getRandomNumber({ returnCached: false });
 // ->  0.24774185142387612